PokeAPI/pokeapi/README.md

   <img width="100px" src="https://graphql-engine-cdn.hasura.io/img/powered_by_hasura_blue.svg" />
 </a>

-When you start PokeAPI with the above docker-compose setup, an [Hasura Engine](https://github.com/hasura/graphql-engine) server is started as well.
+When you start PokéAPI with the above docker-compose setup, an [Hasura Engine](https://github.com/hasura/graphql-engine) server is started as well.
 It's possible to track all the PokeAPI tables and foreign keys by simply

 ```sh
 # hasura cli needs to be installed and available in your $PATH: https://hasura.io/docs/latest/graphql/core/hasura-cli/install-hasura-cli.html